Ibarca/Forecast-Validation-with-Prophet-Backtesting-Using-One-Train-Test-Split/README.md

 Backtesting provides that evidence.
 It allows us to evaluate the model before using it to make decisions about purchasing, inventory, staffing, or capacity planning.

 By testing the forecast on a historical period that was excluded from training, we can better understand whether the model is reliable enough to support business decisions.

-Conclusion

-Backtesting helps answer one of the most important questions in forecasting:

-Can we trust the forecast?

-By using a train-test split, I can simulate a real forecasting situation.
-The model learns from the past, predicts a later period, and then I compare those predictions with what actually happened.

-This does not guarantee that the future forecast will be perfect.
-But it gives me a structured way to evaluate whether the model has learned useful patterns or whether it is only fitting the past.

-Before using a forecast to make business decisions, it is necessary to validate it.

 Only then can we understand whether the forecast is actually useful for predicting what comes next.